alainareeba/DATA3402-Final-Tabular-Data-Project/README.md

 ### Data

 * Data:
-    * Input: The type of input is a directly forked tabular dataset from the UCI Machine Learning Repository, replicating a CSV file of features, output: tabular dataset with all feature names and description, roles, data type, demographic, and any missing values.
-There were 22 columns and 253,680 rows.
+    * Input: a directly forked tabular dataset from the UCI Machine Learning Repository, replicating a CSV file of features
+    * output: tabular dataset with all feature names and description, roles, data type, demographic, and any missing values.
+    * There were 22 columns and 253,680 rows.
 I used the raw dataset with all instances.
-I used 177,576 patients for training, 38, 052 for testing, and 38,052 for validation.
+    * 177,576 patients for training, 38,052 for testing, and 38,052 for validation.

 #### Preprocessing / Clean up